kivilaid/docs-mcp-server/README.md

      }
    }
    ```
-   **Important:** You must manually start the server first (`docker compose up -d`), then configure your MCP client to connect to the HTTP endpoint.

    Restart your AI assistant after updating the config.

-6. **Access the Web Interface:**
+4. **Access the Web Interface:**
-   Open `http://localhost:6281` in your browser.
+   Open `http://localhost:6280` in your browser.

 **Benefits:**

-- One command runs both server and web UI
+- Single command setup with both web UI and MCP server
 - Persistent data storage via Docker volume
-- Easy config via `.env`
+- No repository cloning required

-To stop, run `docker compose down`.
+To stop the server, press `Ctrl+C` or use `docker stop` if running in detached mode (`-d` flag).

 ### Adding Library Documentation

-1. Open the Web Interface at `http://localhost:6281`.
+1. Open the Web Interface at `http://localhost:6280`.
 2. Use the "Queue New Scrape Job" form.
 3. Enter the documentation URL, library name, and (optionally) version.
 4. Click "Queue Job".
 Monitor progress in the Job Queue.